cloudnull/tribble-api/README.rst

 Zones Definition
 ~~~~~~~~~~~~~~~~

-A *Zone* contains the initial run script used for configuration management if any is provided.
-A Zone also contains information needed to construct instances and a reference the keys used to access the instance upon boot.
+A *Zone* contains the initial run script used for configuration management, if any is provided.
+A Zone also contains information needed to construct instances and a reference to the keys used for the instance upon boot.

 Instances Definition
 ~~~~~~~~~~~~~~~~~~~~

-A *Instance* is the embodiment of a cloud server
+A *Instance* is the embodiment of a Cloud Server

 Headers used to access the API resources